 - Teacher’s Forum

 - My Account

 Moshood Abiola was born on this date in 1937 in Nigeria.
 He was a Black African chief, entrepreneur, and politician.

 He died on July 7, 1998, in Abuja, Nigeria.
 He was 60 years old.
 Many Nigerians suspected foul play and refused to believe an official government statement declaring that Abiola died of cardiac arrest.
-According to the U. S. Department of State, however, there was “no evidence that Chief Abiola died of anything other than natural causes.”
-Officials planned a complete autopsy conducted in the presence of physicians from the United States, Canada, and the United Kingdom in order to deflect any lingering suspicions.
-On July 11 the autopsy team reported Abiola had died of heart disease.
+However, according to the U. S. Department of State, there was “no evidence that Chief Abiola died of anything other than natural causes.”
+Officials planned a complete autopsy conducted in the presence of physicians from the United States, Canada, and the United Kingdom to deflect any lingering suspicions.
+On July 11, the autopsy team reported Abiola had died of heart disease.